MicrosoftLearning/mslearn-fabric/Instructions/Labs/16-use-tools-to-optimize-power-bi-performance.md

 # Use tools to optimize Power BI performance

-## Overview

-**The estimated time to complete the lab is 30 minutes**

 In this lab, you will learn how to use two external tools to help you develop, manage, and optimize data models and DAX queries.

-In this lab, you learn how to use:
+In this exercise, you learn how to use:

 - Best Practice Analyzer (BPA) in Tabular Editor.
 - DAX Studio.

+This lab takes approximately **30** minutes to complete.

+> **Note**: You need a [Microsoft Fabric trial](https://learn.microsoft.com/fabric/get-started/fabric-trial) to complete this exercise.

 ## Get started